openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The format of the file is similar to the one provided as an example in the [Node Name Pattern Front Phase Transformations](#node-name-pattern-front-phase-transformations).
-There difference is in the value of the `match_kind` parameter which should be equal to `points` and the format of the `instances` parameter which should be a dictionary with two keys `start_points` and `end_points` defining start and end node names correspondingly.
+There difference is in the value of the `match_kind` parameter, which should be equal to `points` and the format of the `instances` parameter which should be a dictionary with two keys `start_points` and `end_points` defining start and end node names correspondingly.